Discover the surprising truth: running a dishwasher without soap.

 Proteins and animal fats, on the other hand, are not soluble in water.
 You will need to take extra steps while cleaning such dishes.
 These other alternatives will be discussed as we go on.

-Starting the cleaning cycle without soap in the dispenser might seem like a crime.
+Starting the cleaning cycle without detergent in the dispenser might seem like a crime.
 However, cleaning will happen as usual, depending on the state of your utensils.
 Did you get rid of fats on the plates?
 Is the water temperature ideal for cleaning?
 All this will determine if the utensils will be cleaned properly.

-Does Dishwasher Kill Germs Without Soap?
+Does Dishwasher Kill Germs Without Detergent?

-Luckily all modern dishwashers have a sanitization cycle.
-In this cycle, you must raise the dishwasher’s temperature to 150°C. By the end of the process, I can assure you no pathogen will remain breathing if they do breathe.
+Luckily, all modern dishwashers have a sanitization cycle.
+In this cycle, you must raise the dishwasher’s temperature to 150 °C. By the end of the process, I can assure you no pathogen will remain breathing if they do breathe.

 White Vinegar

 Scrap off all the food remains from your dishes before loading them into the dishwasher.
 Put one cup of vinegar in the soap dispenser and set the dishwasher into the rinse cycle.
 Ensure the dishwasher has a rinse aid solution in the rinsing cup.
-Start the dishwasher, and your dishes will be good as new.
+Start the dishwasher, and your dishes will be as good as new.

 Baking Soda